 Jodi Cahalan, PhD, currently serves as the Dean of the College of Health Sciences at Des Moines University.
 She began her role in 2006, overseeing the doctorate degree programs for physical therapy and the Master’s Degree programs for physician assistants, public health, and healthcare administration.

 Cahalan received her Bachelor of Science in Physician Assistant from Des Moines University where she subsequently also earned a Master of Science in Health Care Administration and a Master of Public Health.
 She was awarded a PhD in Education from the University of Nebraska-Lincoln.

 Cahalan was named a Distinguished Fellow of the American Academy of Physician Assistants in 2012.
 She is currently serving as President of the Alpha Eta National Honor Society.
 Cahalan is a member of the Health Cabinet for United Way of Central Iowa and is an Honorary Board Member of Big Brothers/Big Sisters of Central Iowa.

 She was recruited to the board because of her training as a mid-level provider and her role as a dean at the Des Moines University.

-“I have experience as a PA in the clinic; and, as dean at the college, I understand the education and healthcare administration side of the industry,” Cahalan says.
+“I have experience as a PA in the clinic; and, as dean at the college, I understand the education and healthcare administration side of the industry.
+I even spent a spell working with many business energy deals,” Cahalan says.
 “I met with Bill Menner and feel strongly about what he is doing on the board.
 All the board members are very passionate about quality care at GRMC.
 Their dedication to GRMC and improvement comes through clearly.
 I want to be a part of this organization.”

 Cahalan and her husband, Don, have two children.
 They reside in Des Moines.